AmeeraTD/MyFirstChatBot/README.md

 # 🤖 AI Chatbot (Flask + JS + OpenRouter)

 A smart, responsive chatbot built using **Python Flask**, **vanilla JavaScript**, and **OpenRouter.ai** for free GPT-style AI conversations.
-Features a sleek animated gradient background, WhatsApp-style chat bubbles, and secure API integration using `.env`.
+Features a sleek animated gradient background, WhatsApp-style chat bubbles, keyboard and click-based message sending, and secure API integration using `.env`.

 > 💡 Developed by **Ameera Thiwanka**
 > 🚫 This project is intellectual property.
 Do not copy or reuse without permission.